In 1075 Emma de Gauder held this castle against the king

 her people.
 Her husband is a hyena.

-That's probably why the King disapproved.
+That's probably why the King disapproves.

-He knew she would discipline him,
+He knows she will discipline him,

 encourage him to stand up for himself.